Exploring the Sustainable Development Goals

 Education is the most powerful tool we have to break the cycle of poverty.

 Because education is so critical to progress, and because we have yet to achieve universal education, the UN established Sustainable Development Goal #4:

-“Ensure inclusive and quality education for all and promote lifelong learning.”2
+“Ensure inclusive and quality education for all and promote lifelong learning.”3

-As a global community, we want all 263 million of those children and youth who are not currently in school to receive a good education.
+As a global community, we want every single one of those children and youth who are not currently in school to receive a good education.
 Together, we are working to ensure all children can learn how to read, write and count; learn from high-quality teachers; and have the opportunity to pursue continued education at college or a vocational school.
 Together, we are working to transform education around the world.

 We care about education because we know the more time a child spends learning in a classroom, the greater her chances of success are in nearly every facet of her life.

 Put simply, education is the most powerful tool we have to break the cycle of poverty.

 A child’s future wages increase up to 8-10% for every additional year of primary school she completes4, and, as of 2006, each year of education added 0.6 years to her life expectancy5.
 By staying in school, she reduces her chances of becoming victim to child marriage, teen pregnancy, HIV and other diseases.6 When she does have her own children, they will be 50% more likely to live past age five, and much more likely to receive a good education themselves.7 And she will gain more confidence and decision-making power in choosing her future spouse, as well as within her household to advocate on behalf of herself and her children.8 Each year of secondary education she receives reduces her likelihood of marrying before age 18 by an average of 5 percent.9